splunk/splunk-connect-for-syslog/docs/gettingstarted/quickstart_guide.md

     ```bash
     sudo yum -y install podman
+    ```
     or
+    ```bash
     sudo yum install docker-engine -y
     ```

-* Create a local volume that will contain the disk buffer files and other SC4S state files
+* Create a podman/docker local volume that will contain the disk buffer files and other SC4S state files (choose one in the command below)

     ```bash
-    sudo podman volume create splunk-sc4s-var
-    or
-    sudo docker volume create splunk-sc4s-var
+    sudo podman|docker volume create splunk-sc4s-var
     ```

 * Create directories used as a mount point for local overrides and configurations